mctweb/torphins-playgroup/content/pages/about.md

       that is fulfilling and of the highest quality.
 We aim to provide each child with the confidence and early skills that will lay a foundation for life-long learning.
-We hold the children and their carers at the centre of what we do
+We hold the children and their carers at the centre of what we do.
     title: Our **Vision**
   - type: general-section
     flip: true
-    body: "1.\tTo provide an environment that enables children to learn though play;\r
+    body: "1.\tTo provide an environment that enables children to learn though play\r

-      2.\tTo support children in planning for their own learning;\r
+      2.\tTo support children in planning for their own learning\r

-      3.\tTo enable children to become Successful Learners, Confident Individuals Responsible Citizens and Effective Contributors by using ‘A Curriculum for Excellence’ and ‘Aberdeenshire Council’s 3-18 Curriculum Framework’ as learning frameworks;\r
+      3.\tTo enable children to become Successful Learners, Confident Individuals Responsible Citizens and Effective Contributors by using ‘A Curriculum for Excellence’ and ‘Aberdeenshire Council’s 3-18 Curriculum Framework’ as learning frameworks\r

-      4.\tIn the design and delivery of the curriculum, we will adhere to national guidance as appropriate to the child’s age and stage of development, including Pre-Birth to Three, Building the Ambition, Raising the Ambition.\r
+      4.\tIn the design and delivery of the curriculum, we will adhere to national guidance as appropriate to the child’s age and stage of development, including Pre-Birth to Three, Building the Ambition, Raising the Ambition\r

-      5.\tTo respect and promote the individual needs, views and wishes of the parents/ carers, children and staff;\r
+      5.\tTo respect and promote the individual needs, views and wishes of the parents/carers, children and staff\r

-      6.\tTo promote the welfare of children;\r
+      6.\tTo promote the welfare of children\r

-      7.\tTo provide opportunities to stimulate interest and imagination;\r
+      7.\tTo provide opportunities to stimulate interest and imagination\r

-      8.\tTo encourage parents/carers and children to participate in charitable activities which benefit the group and the wider community;\r
+      8.\tTo encourage parents/carers and children to participate in charitable activities which benefit the group and the wider community\r

-      9.\tTo plan for continued self-improvement for the benefit of the children and the group; and\r
+      9.\tTo plan for continued self-improvement for the benefit of the children and the group\r

-      10.\tTo encourage parents/carers and staff to work together for the benefit of the group.\r\n"
+      10.\tTo encourage parents/carers and staff to work together for the benefit of the group\r\n"
     title: Our Commitments
     image: /static/uploads/torphins-playgroup-0143.png
   - type: gallery